 - Vehicles: Aluminum parts in military vehicles have increased in recent years.
-Aluminum construction is lighter than other materials, making these vehicles easier to transport over long distances, as well as more mobile, fuel-efficient and lightweight.
+Aluminum construction is lighter than other materials, making ground transportation, military aircraft and more easier to transport over long distances, as well as more mobile, fuel-efficient and lightweight.

 - Artillery: Besides streamlining the manufacturing process, aluminum compositions produce lighter weapons, making transportation easier for soldiers.
 Several examples of aluminum-based artillery include mines, torpedos and rocket launchers.
 The M-60 machine gun consists of various aluminum components.

 The military also uses cast aluminum services for bullets.
 The most common type of small-arm military ammunition in the U.S. is called “ball ammo.”
 These bullets often consist of a lead or steel alloy core surrounded by a jacket containing an alloy.
 A popular name for this structure is a “full metal jacket.”